What You Need To Know About A Roof Restoration

 If you’ve managed to get up on the roof, have you noticed how the ends of the tiles are black in colour?
-That area is called a tile nose and it’s that area which needs to be cleaned in order to carry out the best roof restoration job.
+That area is called a tile nose, and it’s that area that needs to be cleaned in order to carry out the best roof restoration job.

-What you may find is some dodgy tradies will avoid cleaning the tile noses simply because they’re afraid of compromising the celling cavity – which can lead to further issues down the line.
+What you may find is some dodgy tradies will avoid cleaning the tile noses simply because they’re afraid of compromising the ceiling cavity – which can lead to further issues down the line.

 Step 3 – (Tile) Re-Bedding and Pointing